OfficeDev/office-js-docs-pr.pt-br/docs/outlook/outlook-on-send-addins.md

 To learn more about how to add a recipient to the CC line and verify that the email message includes a subject line on send, and to see the APIs you can use, see the [Outlook-Add-in-On-Send sample](https://github.com/OfficeDev/Outlook-Add-in-On-Send).
 The code is well commented.

-## <a name="debug-outlook-add-ins-that-use-on-send"></a>Depurar suplementos do Outlook que usam ao enviar
+## <a name="debug-outlook-add-ins-that-use-on-send"></a>Depurar suplementos do Outlook que usam o envio

-Para obter instruções sobre como depurar seu suplemento ao enviar, consulte comandos [de função de depuração em suplementos do Outlook](debug-ui-less.md).
+Para obter instruções sobre como depurar seu suplemento de envio, consulte [Depurar comandos de função nos suplementos do Outlook](debug-ui-less.md).

 > [!TIP]
-> Se o erro "A função de retorno de chamada estiver inacessível" aparece quando os usuários executam o suplemento e o manipulador de eventos do suplemento é definido dinamicamente, você deve criar uma função de stub como uma solução alternativa.
+> Se o erro "A função de retorno de chamada for inacessível" aparecer quando os usuários executarem seu suplemento e o manipulador de eventos do suplemento for definido dinamicamente, você deverá criar uma função stub como uma solução alternativa.
 Consulte [Manipuladores de eventos são definidos dinamicamente](#event-handlers-are-dynamically-defined) para obter mais informações.

 ## <a name="see-also"></a>Confira também